 The Initiative is a part of York Unlimited, the Campaign for the University of York through which we will create new ways for science and technology to help society.

-Work started onsite in October 2020 and is due to complete in Autumn 2021.
+Work started onsite in October 2020 and is due to complete in spring 2022 and open in summer 2022.

 The project will provide: